super-eva/hydeout/_posts/2020-02-22-variables.md

 * Multiple variables can be declared in one line ```let a=1, b=2, c=3;```, but it's not recommeded.
-  For the readibility, it's better to seperate it to different lines like below.
+  For the readability, it's better to separate it to different lines like below.
   ```js
   let a = 1;
   let b = 2;